keerthanakuruvella/dependencyinjectionexample/README.md

 # DependencyInjection

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
+This project was creating the dependency between component and service

 ## Development server